 727-200F - all-cargo version with side cargo door for Federal Express (15 built).

 Conversions.
-A number of conversion programmes have been offered to allow the 727 to meet US Stage 3 noise legislation, including: Super 27 (shown as S27 in the list of survivors) – conceived by Valsan and later marketed by Goodrich, the 2 outboard engines were replaced by high-bypass JT8D-217Cs, acoustic treatment added to third engine and thrust reversers deleted, giving improved take-off performance and longer range; 727 Quiet Wing System (QWS) – conceived by DuganAir Technologies, involving the installation of a new outer wing, winglets and other aerodynamic wing enhancements; Stage 3 Noise Reduction Kits – by Raisbeck Engineering (Rhk); 727-100QF – conceived by Dee Howard for UPS, all three engines were replaced by Rolls-Royce Tay 651-54s.
+Several conversion programmes were offered to allow the 727 to meet US Stage 3 noise legislation.
+These include: Super 27 (shown as S27 in the list of survivors) – conceived by Valsan and later marketed by Goodrich, the 2 outboard engines were replaced by high-bypass JT8D-217Cs, acoustic treatment added to third engine and thrust reversers deleted, giving improved take-off performance and longer range; 727 Quiet Wing System (QWS) – conceived by DuganAir Technologies, involving the installation of a new outer wing, winglets and other aerodynamic wing enhancements; Stage 3 Noise Reduction Kits – by Raisbeck Engineering (Rhk); 727-100QF – conceived by Dee Howard for UPS, all three engines were replaced by Rolls-Royce Tay 651-54s.
 Additional conversions have included many 727s to all-cargo configuration and the addition of winglets to increase performance.